DeLesseps Story Morrison: Morrison as mayor

 One of his most popular acts was to create the New Orleans Recreation Department (NORD), which included segregated facilities for whites and blacks (all public facilities were segregated in those years).
 He began an extensive citywide street improvement program financed though a bond issue, and located funding sufficient to construct numerous street overpasses and underpasses, eliminating most at-grade railway crossings within the city limits.
 Morrison acquiesced in New Orleans Public Service's dismantling of the city's extensive streetcar network in the 1950s.

-A proponent of increased international trade, Morrison lent his support to the construction of the International Trade Mar, a precursor to the city's World Trade Center.
+A proponent of increased international trade, Morrison lent his support to the construction of the International Trade Mart, a precursor to the city's World Trade Center.
 He traveled extensively in Latin America to promote trade with New Orleans.
 He became friends with dictators Rafael Trujillo and Juan Perón.
 Morrison's wish to reinforce ties with Latin America was expressed in such urban renewal projects as having new central area circulators embellished with monuments to Central and South American historical figures.
-The widened Basin Street was outfitted with monuments to Simón Bolívar, Benito Juárez, and Francisco Morazán.
-A statue of Bolívar was prominently sited and still stands at the corner of Canal and Basin streets.
-A new circulator in Central City was renamed Simon Bolivar Avenue.
+The widened Basin Street was, from 1957, developed as the Garden of the Americas and outfitted with monuments to Simón Bolívar, Benito Juárez, and Francisco Morazán.
+A statue of Bolívar was prominently sited at the corner of Canal and Basin streets, and a new circulator in Central City was renamed Simon Bolivar Avenue.